 Image description

 Scenarios Demo

-The AV-centered traffic simulation environment consists of the autonomoud vehicle(AV, implemented as PDM-Lite), Critical Background Vehicles (CBVs), and background vehicles (BVs), where the AV follows a predefined global route and the CBVs may interact with it at route level.
+The AV-centric traffic simulation consists of the autonomoud vehicle(AV, implemented as PDM-Lite), Critical Background Vehicles (CBVs), and background vehicles (BVs), where the AV follows a predefined global route and the CBVs may interact with it at route level.

+Image description